Skip to content

 ← Back to Articles

-Singapore does not have a universal minimum wage.
-Instead, the Progressive Wage Model (PWM) sets sector-specific wage floors.
-Here are the 2026 rates by industry.
+Singapore has no universal minimum wage — the Progressive Wage Model sets sector-specific floors.
+Here are the 2026 PWM rates by industry.

 Try the Calculator